 Squats work your hamstrings, glutes, and quads and help with balance and mobility as well as strengthening.

-You begin a squat standing with your feet shoulder width apart and your arms by your sides.
+To begin a squat, start by standing with your feet shoulder width apart and your arms by your sides.

-From this position you sit back, as though into an imaginary chair, and extend your arms in front of you.
+From this position, sit back, as though into an imaginary chair, and extend your arms in front of you.

 Keep your knees and toes in line, without letting your knees come forward over your toes, and continue lowering yourself until your thighs are as parallel as possible to the floor.